benthomasson/ansible-events-qa/README.md

 The encryption uses `cryptography.fernet` which is an easy and reliable symmetric encryption based on AES cipher.

+If you add some encrypted value, please add the `#gitleaks:allow` comment in the same line to avoid a false positive for the RH gitleaks scanner used in this project.

 You can use `aeqe` command to encrypt or decrypt values:

 ```shell